dave234/Cwift/README.md

 ### Conditional clang attributes used for C-Swift interoperability.

 Macros for using Clang's Swift attributes for cross platform headers, will expand to nothing on non-Apple platforms.

+Install with Cocoapods using `pod 'Cwift'`.

 Example project [here](https://github.com/dave234/CwiftDemo)

 ## How to use: